Board

 Walai Tongia - Company Secretary

-Walai Tongia was appointed Company Secretary in July 2025, bringing with her over 10 years of experience in project management across Papua New Guinea and Australia.
-She has held key roles supporting project implementation at organisations such as DT Global, Abt Associates, the World Bank, and the United Nations program in PNG.
+Walai Tongia was appointed Company Secretary in July 2025, bringing more than 10 years of experience in project coordination, management and program support across Papua New Guinea and Australia.
+She has held key roles supporting project implementation with organisations including DT Global, Abt Associates, the World Bank and United Nations programs in Papua New Guinea.